 Once a year, Toastmasters International holds speech contests.
-In spring, we hold the International Speech and Evaluation contests.
+In spring, we hold the International Speech and Table Topics (or Evaluation) contests.
 The two contests are held in a single meeting.
 These begin with contests at the individual clubs, with the winner in each contest moving through to the area, division, and district contest.
 In the International Speech contest, the winners go forward to an International Convention, where the World Champion of Public Speaking will be chosen!

 Below, we have a brief outline of what is involved in each contest and the rules that we use for running the contests at Tongue Tamers.
 Our club rules may be slightly modified from the rules for official Toastmasters contests.
 There is also a short section on voting, which is slightly different from the way we vote at a normal club contest.